A Story of Welcome and Friendship

 -Wolf Dettbarn, in his memoir, From School to War, Growing Up in Hitler’s Germany (2017)

 Perhaps your version had a language barrier to overcome, or took place in the elevator, at the Pub, in the 5th Floor Lounge, or perhaps you got off an airplane, or an uptown train.
-Perhaps that person was Swiss, or from Texas or South Africa, but I’m sure you can think of a person and a moment where you found friendship and support at International House—a moment when someone created a bridge and invited you to be together instead of alone, and it changed everything.
+Perhaps that person was Swiss, or from Texas or South Africa, but we’re sure you can think of a person and a moment where you found friendship and support at International House—a moment when someone created a bridge and invited you to be together instead of alone, and it changed everything.

 This happened at International House yesterday.
 It will happen here again tomorrow.
 All these connections happen because of you and your gift to International House.
-If you found welcome here, I hope you will make a contribution today.
+If you found welcome here, we hope you will make a contribution today.

-A genuine connection is what our founder, Harry Edmonds, saw was needed when he greeted a lonely Chinese student over a century ago.
+A genuine connection is what our founder, Harry Edmonds, saw was needed when he greeted a lone Chinese student over a century ago.
 His action set in motion a legacy that International House has safeguarded and passed along, like the light of candles at Sunday Supper, for nearly a century.
 A series of such welcoming gestures eventually draws even the most introverted new member into spirited conversations about the challenges of our world and our collective future, where residents are invited to share their valued perspectives in an open dialogue.

-I ask that you make a gift to International House so that this place can continue to draw in bright and hopeful young people and greet them with a diverse and welcoming community.
+We ask that you make a gift to International House so that this place can continue to draw in bright and hopeful young people and greet them with a diverse and welcoming community.

 Even if the months that follow your arrival are a blur of friendships and discovery, and what you recall is the general excitement of encountering new cultures and the vibrancy of life at International House, you remember your arrival, and those initial gestures of connection.
 You know now that they represent the beginning of a very special time.